Cabotage: United States

-In the United States, the Merchant Marine Act of 1920 (Jones Act) requires that all goods transported by water between U.S. ports be carried on ships that have been constructed in the United States and that fly the US flag, are owned by US citizens, and are crewed by US citizens and US permanent residents.
-The Passenger Vessel Services Act of 1886 states that no foreign vessels shall transport passengers between ports or places in the United States, either directly or by way of a foreign port.
+In the United States, the Merchant Marine Act of 1920 (Jones Act) requires that all goods transported by water between U.S. ports be carried on ships that have been constructed in the United States, and fly the U.S. flag, are owned by U.S. citizens, and crewed by U.S. citizens and permanent residents.
+The Passenger Vessel Services Act of 1886 states that no foreign vessels shall transport passengers between ports or places in the United States, either directly, or by way of foreign ports.

-A vessel satisfies the "US built" requirement if:
+A vessel satisfies the "U.S. built" requirement if: